irrustible/async-supervisor/README.md

 startup, where we wait for each task to start up before going on to start the next task.

+In the event that during startup, one of the tasks fails to start, the supervisor will shut down with a success status.
+Its supervisor will then restart it only if it is configured to `Always` restart it.

 Now come some rather wordy types that are actually quite simple:

 ```rust